 Facebook has been around now for 12 years.
 Think about that for a moment.
 It has proven itself not to be just another flash-in-the-pan idea, and neither did it sink from view like other fledgling social media sites that started around the same time.
 So how come many small businesses in the UK are still ignoring Facebook, and social media in general?

 For about a decade now a lot of savvy small businesses and entrepreneurs have been asking people on Facebook to ‘like’ them or their business.
 It is after all a great way to get some free publicity.
-Business owners soon grew to learn that their whole marketing strategy had to change though because traditional sales approaches quickly left Facebook visitors cold – hence the rise of social media marketing, an approach that would have made no sense at all to sales and marketing managers of old.50 million small businesses now have a dedicated page on Facebook Click To Tweet
+Business owners soon grew to learn that their whole marketing strategy had to change though because traditional sales approaches quickly left Facebook visitors cold – hence the rise of social media marketing, an approach that would have made no sense at all to sales and marketing managers of old.

 Facebook is catering for Business